kedro-org/kedro/docs/source/get_started/new_project.md

 ## Create a basic project

-You can create a basic Kedro project containing just the default code needed to set up your own nodes and pipelines.
+You can create a basic Kedro project containing the default code needed to set up your own nodes and pipelines.
 Navigate to your preferred directory and type:

 ```bash
 kedro new